Zir0-93/zir0-93.github.io/_posts/2016-09-12-BluemixPaaSVsContainers.md

 ![PaaSBurstTest](/images/PaasBurstTestz.png)

-The Bluemix PaaS instance has 8 results rather than 20 because it ran out of memory and crashed.
-This experiment originally involved sending 20 asynchronous requests instead of 5, but the Bluemix PaaS instance kept crashing before a single response was delivered.
-8 results are good enough to keep moving forward at this point.
+The Bluemix PaaS instance has nine results rather than 20 because it ran out of memory and crashed.
+This experiment originally involved sending 20 asynchronous requests instead of five, but the Bluemix PaaS instance kept crashing before a single response was delivered.
+Nine results are good enough to keep moving forward at this point!

 ## Concluding Remarks